jaymspeights/SpaceeInterviewProject/README.md

 Server will start on port 8080 or whatever $PORT is set to

 The web server should now be running.
-You can verify by navigating to localhost:8080 (or whatever port was set in the ENV)
+You can verify by navigating to localhost:8080 (or whatever port was set in the ENV) in a web browser.

-## The future of Spacee Interview Application

-I plan on adding a front end for viewing the pictures and deploying it to Azure Cloud (AKS most likely).
-This work is estimated to be compled by 5/14/2021

 ## Contribution Guidelines